pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

 ## <a id="config-sa-reg-creds"></a> Configure Service Accounts and Registry Credentials

-The following sections describe how to configure service accounts and registry credentials.
+>**Note:** If you used the Namespace Provisioner to provision your developer namespace, the following section has already been completed and you can proceed to [scanning integration](./integrate-app-scanning.hbs.md).
+For more information, see the [Namespace Provisioner documentation](../namespace-provisioner/default-resources.hbs.md).

-The following access is required:
+The following section describes how to configure service accounts and registry credentials.
+SCST - Scan 2.0 requires the following access:

   - Read access to the registry containing the Tanzu Application Platform bundles.
 This is the registry from the [Relocate images to a registry](../install-online/profile.hbs.md#relocate-images-to-a-registry) step or `registry.tanzu.vmware.com`.
   - Read access to the registry containing the image to scan, if scanning a private image